iqss-research/readme-software/README.md

 package_instructions.R provides some instructions for installing and using the readme package itself.

-For questions about functionality, contact <cjerzak@g.harvard.edu>
+For questions about functionality, contact <connor.jerzak@gmail.com>.